MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09c-Implement_Azure_Kubernetes_Service.md

     kubectl get deployment
     ```

-1. From the **Cloud Shell** pane, run the following to make the pod available from Internet:
+1. From the **Cloud Shell** pane, run the following to make the pod available from the Internet:

     ```sh
     kubectl expose deployment nginx-deployment --port=80 --type=LoadBalancer